Wiwi-Creator/LeetCode_Algorithms/README.md

 # With Python
 # Difficuly : Eazy

-You're given strings jewels representing the types of stones that are jewels, and stones representing the stones you have.
+You're given strings jewels representing the types of stones that are jewels , and stones representing the stones you have.
 Each character in stones is a type of stone you have.
 You want to know how many of the stones you have are also jewels.

 Letters are case sensitive, so "a" is considered a different type of stone from "A".